JacobBush/cs488/A4/README.md

  	- `screenshot.png`
 all of these as described above.
 Additional renders can be generated using the command `./A4 sample.lua` (If, for example, a higher or lower resolution image is desired).

+NOTE DID NOT HAVE TIME TO CREATE sample WITH AA - NO EXTRA FEATURE in PICTURES